REPRESENTATIVE PAYEE PROGRAM

 The most important duty of a representative payee is to know your needs and to use the benefits in your best interests.
 Your representative payee must first use your Supplemental Security Income (SSI) benefits for your current basic needs for food, clothing, housing, medical care, and personal comfort items.
 After paying for your needs, your representative payee must save for you any money left, preferably in an interest-bearing bank account.

-Each year, we will ask certain representative payees to complete a representative payee accounting report showing how they spent and saved the money they received for you.
+Each year, we will ask certain representative payees to complete a Representative Payee Accounting Report showing how they spent and saved the money they received for you during the 12-month report period.

 Your representative payee should respond on your behalf to any of our requests for action or information.
-Common requests are the annual representative payee accounting report, the SSI redetermination of eligibility or request for a continuing disability review.
+Common requests are the annual Representative Payee Accounting Report, the SSI redetermination of eligibility, or a request for a continuing disability review.

 Your representative payee's authority is limited to matters between you and us.
 A power of attorney does not give someone authority to act as your representative payee.
 A representative payee has no authority to enter into any binding contracts on your behalf.